-New York Times Reporter Ali Watkins Allegedly Leaked Data From Indicted Former Senate Intelligence Aide Wolfe
+‘New York Times Reporter Ali Watkins Allegedly Leaked Data From Indicted Former Senate Intelligence Aide Wolfe

 — Ali Watkins (@AliWatkins) June 20, 2013

 Seemingly hoisted by her own petard here, the prescience of the tweet considering current circumstances seems damning, as does the bemused stance taken by the dissent publishing organ headed up by embattled information activist Julian Assange.
-Critics of Wikileaks accuse the organization of hypocrisy on this matter themselves, the publishers accused of lampooning a whistleblower in Watkins for civil impropriety while acting in a similar fashion themselves as a modus operandi.
+Critics of WikiLeaks accuse the organization of hypocrisy on this matter themselves, the publishers accused of lampooning a whistleblower in Watkins for civil impropriety while acting in a similar fashion themselves as a modus operandi.

 No matter what the outcome of the indictment of Wolfe, nor the trial in the court of public opinion currently surrounding Watkins, it is unlikely that either individual will retain the credibility that they held prior to these recent revelations as questions surrounding their credibility come into greater focus.